-His research interests concern hunter-gatherer adaptation to desert environments and since 1978 he has conducted archaeological studies in the intermountain region of the western United States.
-Between 1986 and 2007, he co-directed the archaeological field school with his wife, Professor of Anthropology Charlotte Beck, focusing on the Paleo-Indian occupation of central and eastern Nevada.
-With Beck he published the monograph, The Archaeology of the Eastern Nevada Paleoarchaic, and has co-authored numerous book chapters, and articles in such journals as American Antiquity, Journal of Archaeological Science, and Journal of Anthropological Archaeology, which report the results of his research program.
-He was awarded the Samuel and Helen Lang Prize for excellence in teaching from the College.
+George T. Jones earned a Ph.D from the University of Washington.
+His research interests include hunter-gatherer adaptation to desert environments, and he conducts archaeological studies in the Intermountain Region of the Western United States.
+From 1986 to 2007, he co-directed an archaeological field school with Professor of Anthropology Charlotte Beck, to whom he is married.
+He and Beck published the monograph, The Archaeology of the Eastern Nevada Paleoarchaic, and he has coauthored numerous book chapters and articles in journals such as American Antiquity, Journal of Archaeological Science and Journal of Anthropological Archaeology.
+Jones was awarded Hamilton's Samuel and Helen Lang Prize for excellence in teaching.

 Chaise LaDousa attended the college of the University of Chicago and received his Ph.D. from Syracuse University.
 LaDousa has conducted field research in North India studying languages and the role they play in education and India’s rapidly changing political economy.
 Another project has focused on the importance of fun in expressive culture in institutions of higher education in the United States.
 In addition to publishing numerous professional articles, he is the author of Hindi Is Our Ground, English Is Our Sky: Education, Language and Social Class in Contemporary India, published in 2014, and Signs of Play: Faith, Race, and Sex in a College Town, published in 2011.